Axway/unified-catalog-migration/README.md

 * Tags from the Unified Catalog are not added to the product
 * No product visibility set based on the catalog item sharing
 * Product can be publish in only one Marketplace
-* No plan created when resource added to an existing Asset